con-mac/G-Cloud/SHAREPOINT_INTEGRATION_GUIDE.md

 npm run dev
 ```

+**Important**: The frontend will try to connect to the backend API.
+Make sure the backend is running first.

 ### 3. Access Application
 - **Frontend**: http://localhost:3000
 - **Backend API**: http://localhost:8000
 - **API Docs**: http://localhost:8000/docs

+**Troubleshooting**:
+- If you see "ERR_CONNECTION_REFUSED", make sure both servers are running
+- Check that ports 3000 (frontend) and 8000 (backend) are not in use
+- Verify the backend is running by checking `http://localhost:8000/health`

 ### 4. Test Authentication
 1. Go to http://localhost:3000/login